-Subject to the passive foreign investment company rules discussed below, the gross amount of any distribution that we make to you with respect to the ADSs or ordinary shares (including any amounts withheld to reflect withholding taxes) will be taxable as a dividend, to the extent paid out of our current or accumulated earnings and profits, as determined under United States federal income tax principles.
-Such income (including any withheld taxes) will be includable in your gross income on the day actually or constructively received by you, if you own the ordinary shares, or by the depositary, if you own ADSs.
-Because we do not intend to determine our earnings and profits on the basis of United States federal income tax principles, any distribution paid generally will be reported as a "dividend" for United States federal income tax purposes.
+Subject to the discussion under "-Passive Foreign Investment Company" below, the gross amount of any distribution that we make to you with respect to our ADSs or ordinary shares (including the amount of any PRC or other withholding taxes withheld therefrom) will be taxable as a dividend, to the extent paid out of our current or accumulated earnings and profits, as determined under United States federal income tax principles.
+Such income

+(including any withheld taxes) will be includable in your gross income on the day actually or constructively received by you, if you own the ordinary shares, or by the depositary, if you own ADSs.
+We currently do not, and we do not intend to, determine our earnings and profits on the basis of United States federal income tax principles.
+Therefore, a United States Holder should expect that any distribution paid generally will be reported as a "dividend" for United States federal income tax purposes.
 Such dividends will not be eligible for the dividends-received deduction allowed to qualifying corporations under the Code.